 The statutory provisions containing amendment of patent applications/patents are contained in sections 57 to 59.
-Section 57 explains that an Application for Amendment can be filed to the Patent Office any time after grant of the patent, subject to the condition that the Controller would not pass any order of refusal or acceptance during the pendency of a patent infringement suit or patent revocation proceedings.
+Section 57 explains that an Application for Amendment can be filed to the Patent Office any time after the grant of the patent, subject to the condition that the Controller would not pass any order of refusal or acceptance during the pendency of a patent infringement suit or patent revocation proceedings.
 Further Section 58 points out that the High Court or Appellate Board instead of revoking a patent in a revocation proceeding may allow the patentee to amend the specification or claims in case the patent is held to be invalid.
-All these amendments must be by way disclaimer, correction or explanation and without going beyond the scope of the unamended specification (Section 59).
+All these amendments must be by way disclaimer, correction, or explanation and without going beyond the scope of the unamended specification (Section 59).

 So the two scenarios seem to be clear:

 - One is when the Patentee can file Application of Amendment at any time after the grant of the patent.